© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 East Matfen medieval village and open field system is a scheduled monument protected by Historic England under reference 1016351.
 View the official record →

-East Matfen is a medieval village and open field system located in Northumberland.
+East Matfen medieval village and open field system is a scheduled ancient monument in Northumberland representing a settlement and agricultural landscape of medieval date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016351.

 East Matfen medieval village and open field system is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016351.